 Plus, you can enter giveaways and contests on social media.
 This gives you the opportunity to get some of your favorite products for free.
 I know it feels like you’re never going to win but…someone has to right?

-Here at Moola, we use all of our social media accounts to promote the latest flash deals because it’s an easy way to quickly reach out to the people that care most about our company.
+Here at Moola, we use all of our social media accounts to promote the latest deals because it’s an easy way to quickly reach out to the people that care most about our company.